Summary and Distance between Sets of Texts based on Topological Data Analysis: Introduction

-Among the most popular systems for word embedding, the \texttt{word2vec} \cite{DBLP:journals/corr/MikolovLS13}, GloVe \cite{DBLP:conf/emnlp/PenningtonSM14} or FastText \cite{DBLP:journals/tacl/BojanowskiGJM17} systems can be cited.
-Along this paper, the \texttt{word2vec} system with its \texttt{skipgram} variation will be used for obtaining such multidimensional representation of literary works.
+Let us recall that word embedding techniques try to find a representation of a set of words on a given alphabet as a high-dimensional point cloud in such a way that the semantic proximity is kept.
+Among the most popular systems for word embedding, the \texttt{word2vec} \citep{DBLP:journals/corr/MikolovLS13}, GloVe \citep{DBLP:conf/emnlp/PenningtonSM14} or FastText \citep{DBLP:journals/tacl/BojanowskiGJM17} systems can be cited.
+Along this paper, the \texttt{word2vec} system with its \texttt{skipgram} variation will be used to obtain said multidimensional representation of the texts.

-The embedding techniques mentioned above try to find a representation of the literary work as a high-dimensional point cloud in such a way that the semantic proximity is kept.
-The latter is one of the key points of this paper.
-Another of the key points is the use of TDA techniques to measure the nearness between different point clouds representing different literary works.

-In computer sciences, there are many different ways to measure the distance among two point clouds \cite{deza2009encyclopedia}, but most of them are merely based on some kind of statistical resume of the point cloud and not on its {\it shape}.
+Regarding the study of proximity between the word embedding of different texts, there are many ways in computer science to study dissimilarities and to measure the distance between two point clouds \citep{deza2009encyclopedia}, but most of them are merely based on some kind of statistical summary of the point cloud and not on its {\it shape}.
+TDA techniques can capture the structure representation of data distribution, as shown in \cite{6373736} and hence, it can be considered a powerful tool in combination with machine learning to be used in the different areas of data analysis (see, for example, \cite{DBLP:journals/air/ZielinskiLJZD21} and \cite{dey2020topo}).
+In spite of the doubtless interest in quantifying and measuring the proximity between literary styles, as far as we know, very few researchers explored the dissimilarity and proximity between them by combining machine learning and TDA techniques (see, for example, \citep{bdcc2040033,teminas2018local, Wright_Zheng_2020}).

-In this paper, the shape of a point cloud representing a literary work is captured by using a TDA technique known as persistence diagrams, which is based on deep and well-known concepts of algebraic topology such as simplicial complexes, homology groups and filtrations.
-A measure between persistence diagrams, namely the bottleneck distance, provides a way to quantify the nearness among two different persistence diagrams and hence, a way to quantify the nearness among two different literary works.
+Our contribution is two-folded.
+Firstly, to the best of our knowledge, this is the first time that persistent entropy is applied to language processing problems.
+Secondly, the concept of a {\it TDA-based summary} of a set of texts is introduced.
+Specifically, the shape of a point cloud representing a text is captured by using a TDA technique known as persistence diagrams, which is based on deep and well-known concepts of algebraic topology such as simplicial complexes, homology groups and filtrations.
+Specifically, to summarize a persistence diagram, we will compute its persistent entropy.
+Persistent entropy is based on the Shannon entropy and it has been successfully applied in many real-world problems such as to characterize epithelial tissues images \cite{10.1007/978-3-030-10828-1_14} or to measure the heart-rate variability to a sleep-wake classification \cite{chung2020persistence}.
+Persistent entropy will be applied to provide a TDA-based summary of a set of texts and to characterize the literary works made by an author.
+A distance between persistence diagrams, namely the bottleneck distance, provides a way to quantify the proximity between two different persistence diagrams and, hence, a way to quantify the proximity between two different literary styles.